uf-mil/mil/Trajectory-Generator.md

 5. Know the location of all obstacles in its environment
 6. Be able to determine the planner being used at run-time
 7. Contain a module that encapsulates the construction and storage of "safety" paths in free space
-8. Be able to determine whether an updated traversability map invalidates
+8. Be able to determine whether an updated traversability map invalidates the current trajectory
 9. Make available a list of waypoints that make up the solution to the planning problem
 10. Be able to handle planning and re-planning failures by switching to a safety path or requesting a system shutdown